HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_25/Exercis_04_25.md

 ####Answer
 Lets go through this one step by step with partial results presented in binary, grouped by four for readability.

 The first thing that will happen before the actual bit manipulation is started is that our character will be promoted to int.
-This will add 0 bits to the high order bits.
+This will add 0-bits to the high order bits.
 ```cpp
 0000 0000 0000 0000 0000 0000 0111 0001
 ```